Will Venable: Minor League Baseball

-After graduating from Princeton, Venable made his professional debut in minor league baseball with the Arizona League Padres of the Arizona League in 2005.
+Venable made his professional debut in minor league baseball with the Arizona League Padres in 2005.
 He hit for a .322 batting average in 15 games and was soon promoted to the Eugene Emeralds of the Single-A Northwest League.

 In 2006, Venable was the Padres Minor League Player of the Year.
-With his father as a team hitting coach, Venable posted a .314 batting average, .389 on-base percentage (OBP), and .477 slugging percentage for the Fort Wayne Wizards of the single-A Midwest League (MWL), which earned him both mid-season and post-season MWL All-star honors.
-That season he tied for the MWL lead in runs scored and was among the top four Padre farmhands in RBIs, batting average, and stolen bases.
-Among his highlights for the Wizards were his team-high two grand slams and a five-hit performance.
+With his father as a team hitting coach, Venable posted a .314 batting average, .389 on-base percentage (OBP), and .477 slugging percentage for the Fort Wayne Wizards of the single-A Midwest League (MWL), which earned him both mid-season and post-season MWL All-Star honors.
+He tied for the MWL lead in runs scored and was among the top four Padre farmhands in RBIs, batting average, and stolen bases.
+Among his highlights for the Wizards were his team-high two grand slams and a five-hit game.

 Subsequently, for the 2006 West Oahu CaneFires of the Hawaii Winter Baseball, Venable posted a .330 batting average, .390 on-base percentage (OBP), and .473 slugging percentage.
 He won the batting title that season and was named league most valuable player.
 He also led the league in doubles and was second to John Otness in OBP.
-In the outfield, Venable made no errors.
 Before the 2007 season, Venable was listed as the fifth best prospect in the Padres organization by Baseball America, and they named him the #11 prospect in the league.
 They also named him as a Baseball America Low-A All-Star.

 In 2007, Venable batted .278 with a .337 OBP in 134 games for the San Antonio Missions of the Texas League.
 This again earned him both mid-season and post-season league All-Star honors.
-A highlight occurred on May 30, 2007, when he hit for the cycle.
+On May 30, he hit for the cycle.
 After the season ended, he was invited to play for the San Diego affiliate in the Arizona Fall League, but he was afflicted with tendinitis in his shoulder and only hit .228.

-During 2008 spring training, he had two home runs and eight runs batted in his first twelve at-bats.
+During 2008 spring training, he had two home runs and eight runs batted in his first 12 at-bats.
 He then posted a .292 batting average, .361 on-base percentage and .464 slugging percentage in 120 games for the Portland Beavers of the Pacific Coast League in 2008.